microsoft/Windows-universal-samples/Samples/Advertising/README.md

 Specifically, this sample shows how to:

 - Create an ad control to show display ads using only XAML / HTML markup
-- Create an ad control to show display ads programatically
+- Create an ad control to show display ads programmatically
-- Create an ad control to show interstitial video ads programatically
+- Create an ad control to show interstitial video ads programmatically

 ## Prerequisites